aws-samples/serverless-patterns/rabbitmq-private-lambda-java-sam/README.md

 Then check Cloudwatch logs and you should see messages for the Cloudwatch Log Group with the name of the deployed Lambda function.

-When you run the above script, it sends messages with JSON records to the Amazon MQ (Apache ActiveMQ) cluster on the queue on which the lambda function is listening on.
-The lambda function listens on the published ActiveMQ messages on the queue.
+When you run the above script, it sends messages with JSON records to the Amazon MQ (RabbitMQ) cluster on the queue on which the lambda function is listening on.
+The lambda function listens on the published RabbitMQ messages on the queue.

-The lambda code parses the ActiveMQ messages and outputs the fields in the messages to Cloudwatch logs
+The lambda code parses the RabbitMQ messages and outputs the fields in the messages to Cloudwatch logs

-The lambda function also inputs each record into a DynamoDB table called ActiveMQDynamoDBTableJava (if you did not modify the default name in the sam template.yaml file)
+The lambda function also inputs each record into a DynamoDB table called RabbitMQDynamoDBTableJava (if you did not modify the default name in the sam template.yaml file)

 You can go to the DynamoDB console and view the records.

 You can also use the aws cli command below to view the count of records inserted into DynamoDB

 ```
-aws dynamodb scan --table-name ActiveMQDynamoDBTableJava --select "COUNT"
+aws dynamodb scan --table-name RabbitMQDynamoDBTableJava --select "COUNT"

 ```